Viva La Cuba!

 Old Havana and its Fortification System is an UNESCO World Heritage listing.
 “Urban plazas surrounded by many buildings of outstanding architectural merit and narrow streets lined with more popular or traditional styles permeate the historic centre of the city.
 Its overall sense of architectural, historical and environmental continuity makes it the most impressive historical city centre in the Caribbean and one of the most notable in the American continent as a whole”

-The National Museum of Fine Arts of Havana is a dual-site art museum you can spend including a wast array of items.
+The National Museum of Fine Arts of Cuba is a dual-site art museum you can spend including a wast array of items.
 The international section exhibits include arts from 500 BC, a Spanish collection, Roman mosaics, Greek pots and British art whereas second section displays purely Cuban art.

 Cuba's North-facing Coastlines